 - Yeast: essential for soft cookies, baking soda or baking powder.

-- Vanilla extract and salt: to bring out all the flavours.
+- Vanilla extract and salt: to bring out all the flavors.
 You can also add lemon or orange zest for extra flavor.

 - Powdered Sugar (Icing Sugar): Powdered sugar, also called icing or confectioner's sugar, is finely ground from granulated sugar.
 It's used for making icing, frosting, and glazes, providing a smooth texture for easy dissolvability.